embl-communications/science-in-school/README.md

-# science-in-school

-Code and planning for the new SiS website
+# Science in School code and theme

 This is a collection of WordPress themes and plugins that integrate with the [Visual Framework](https://stable.visual-framework.dev/).
 They build atop the [vf-wp parent theme and plugins](github.com/visual-framework/vf-wp/).